atreyasha/spp-explainability/docs/develop.md

         this can be changed or understood to keep consistency (ie. keep everything to List)

-4. Documentation
+5. Documentation

+    1.  ensure consistent variable names for variables used in different scopes

+    2.  ensure consistent variable names for reading/writing such as `filename`, `*_file_stream`

-    1.  reduce source code chunk newlines to no newlines -\> this makes things slightly more concise given the existence of multiple comments in between
+    3.  reduce source code chunk newlines to no newlines -\> this makes things slightly more concise given the existence of multiple comments in between

-    2.  consider changing default helpers in readme to python helpers instead of those from shell scripts
+    4.  consider changing default helpers in readme to python helpers instead of those from shell scripts,

+    5.  where applicable, improve documentation of argparse variables within argparse script

-    3.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks
+    6.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks

-    4.  add pydocstrings to all functions for improved documentation -\> plus comments where relevant
+    7.  add pydocstrings to all functions for improved documentation -\> plus comments where relevant

-    5.  provide description of data structures (eg. data, labels) required for training processes
+    8.  provide description of data structures (eg. data, labels) required for training processes

-    6.  make list of all useful commands for slurm -\> useful to re-use later on
+    9.  make list of all useful commands for slurm -\> useful to re-use later on

-    7.  add MIT license when made public
+    10. add MIT license when made public

 ## Notes